 Regularly practice relaxation techniques such as yoga and meditation to attain a mental state of restfulness.
-Not only will these techniques help you to achieve an uncluttered mind but also relaxes you body and enhance the sense of self well being.
+Not only will these techniques help you to achieve an uncluttered mind but also relaxes your body and enhances the sense of self well being.

 – Listen and communicate

-Inability of couples to listen and communicate in their relationship is one of the biggest reasons for a stress filled love life.
-Addressing this issue and identifying ways to enhance communication in a relations can help you improve your love life.
+The inability of couples to listen and communicate in their relationship is one of the biggest reasons for a stress-filled love life.
+Addressing this issue and identifying ways to enhance communication in a relationship can help you improve your love life.

 -Neither perfection nor procrastination

-The hassles of attempting to satisfy your partner can leave anyone tired and stressful.
-Too much of anything is never good, you need to improve yourself for you own virtue and not your partners.
+The hassles of attempting to satisfy your partner can leave anyone tired and stressed.
+Too much of anything is never good, you need to improve yourself for your own virtue and not your partners.

 Staying the same is as much relevant as adapting and compromising for a relationship.
 The difference is to understand when to push yourself and when not to.

-Similarly, don’t take your partners wishes and expectation for granted and hope they would understand no matter how much you procrastinate.
-Even the vow of being together through thick and thin has it’s limitations.
+Similarly, don’t take your partner’s wishes and expectations for granted and hope they would understand no matter how much you procrastinate.
+Even the vow of being together through thick and thin has its limitations.

 Want to have a happier, healthier marriage?